 Kasli cast iron pavilion, Cast iron architectural masterwork in Yekaterinburg, Russia

-The Kasli cast iron pavilion is a 9 meter tall structure made entirely of cast iron with intricate Byzantine Revival details.
-The rectangular building comprises over 1,500 separate components assembled into one architectural composition.
+The Kasli cast iron pavilion is a 9 m (30 ft) tall structure housed in the Yekaterinburg Museum of Fine Arts in Russia.
+It follows the Byzantine Revival style and is made up of over 1,500 separate cast iron components assembled into one architectural composition.

-This is the only cast iron building preserved as a complete original work in any museum collection worldwide.
-UNESCO recognizes it as a remarkable industrial art achievement.
+This is the only cast iron building in any museum collection worldwide that survives as a complete original work.
+The UNESCO has recognized it as an achievement of industrial art.

 The community of curious travelers